 Fried Rice: Keep It Simple!

-For many of us who have eaten and cooked a fair share of fried rice, it’s true that there are no hard and fast rules about what should be in fried rice.
+For many of us who have eaten and cooked our fair share of fried rice, it’s true that there are no hard and fast rules about what should be in fried rice.
 But getting it right does take a little know-how and customization.

 Some fried rice tastes great with all sorts of vegetables and meat, and some fried rice tastes best when you use fewer ingredients.
 In the case of this chashu fried rice, less is more.

-What You Need for The Perfect Chashu Fried Rice
+Ingredients for Chashu Fried Rice

 2. Day-old Japanese short-grain rice